 Council Tax Premiums will be not be charged if there is a reasonable cause why a property cannot be brought back into use.

-Empty properties will be not be charged a Council Tax Premium for up to 12 months when:
+Empty properties are not be charged a Council Tax Premium for up to 12 months when:

-Empty properties will not charged a Council Tax Premium at any time when they:
+Empty properties are not charged a Council Tax Premium at any time when they:

 To apply for one of these exceptions to a Council Tax Premium please email Unoccupiedproperties@bury.gov.uk.
 We will need to see evidence of your circumstances.
 This may include: